Hawryluk nets first 2 NHL goals, Panthers beat Chicago 6-3

 Vatrano's empty-netter with 1:01 sealed it.

-NOTES: Hawryluk, drafted by Florida 32nd overall in 2014, led Springfield of the AHL with 28 points (seven goals, 21 assists) when he was recalled. .
+NOTES: Hawryluk was drafted by Florida 32nd overall in 2014. ...
 Blackhawks 25-year-old C Jacob Nilsson, recalled Saturday from Rockford of the AHL, played in his first NHL game. ...
 The Blackhawks beat the Panthers 5-4 in overtime on Nov.
 24 at Sunrise, Florida, in the other regular-season meeting. .
 Chicago C Marcus Kruger sat out his third game (concussion). .
 Florida was without LW Jamie McGinn (back), C Derek MacKenzie (shoulder), C Vincent Trocheck (ankle) and C Nick Bjugstad (upper body).

 UP NEXT